dzieje-khorinis/DaedalusCompiler/README.md

 docker run -v "$(pwd)":/usr/workspace dziejekhorinis/daedalus-compiler ./Gothic.src
 ```
 ## Configure development environment
-Project uses ANTLR4 and .NET Core C#.
+Project uses ANTLR4 and .NET 8 C#.

-For .NET Core C# it is recomended to use Visual Studio 2017.
+For .NET 8 C# it is recommended to use Visual Studio 2022 or later, or Visual Studio Code with the C# extension.

 For ANTLR4 you can use InteliJ or Visual Studio Code.